juaml/junifer/main/_sources/using/codeless.rst.txt

 ^^^^^^^^^^^

-As mentioned before, this section is entirely optional, as junifer only provides one data reader (:class:`.DefaultDataReader`), which is the default in case the section is not specified.
+As mentioned before, this section is entirely optional, as junifer only provides one DataReader (:class:`.DefaultDataReader`), which is the default in case the section is not specified.

-In any case, the syntax of the section is the same as for the ``datagrabber`` section, using the ``kind`` key to specify the datareader to use, and additional keys to pass parameters to the datareader:
+In any case, the syntax of the section is the same as for the ``datagrabber`` section, using the ``kind`` key to specify the DataReader to use, and additional keys to pass parameters to the DataReader constructor:

 .. code-block:: yaml